green-party-dublin-central/nh-web/site/content/post/why-you-should-vote-neasa-hourigan-number-1-on-saturday-february-8th.md

 ## Disability rights

-Vote Neasa No. 1 if...
+Vote No. 1 for me if...

 * You want an [advocate for the disabled](https://neasahourigan.com/post/world-sight-day/) in the Dáil
 * You think we could do more to keep the footpaths clear for prams, people with disabilities and the elderly. [(1](https://neasahourigan.com/post/dublin-footpath-blockers/)) [(2](https://www.greenparty.ie/make-way-day-exposes-need-for-new-street-strategy/)) {{< youtube G7DvVclQkqA>}}

 ## 8th Amendment

-Vote Neasa No. 1 if...
+Vote No. 1 for me if...

-* You too wanted the 8th Amendment [repealed](https://neasahourigan.com/post/repealed/)
+* You too wanted the 8th Amendment [repealed](https://neasahourigan.com/post/repealed/); if you're committee to exclusion zones around abortion services; and if you want to see all aspects of care fully legislated for.

 ## The Green Party Manifesto 2020

-Vote Neasa No. 1 if...
+Vote No. 1 for me if...

 * You broadly agree with the aims set out in the [Green Party Manifesto 2020](https://www.rte.ie/news/2020/0125/1110908-greens-manifesto/)